armadillica/flamenco/README.md

 * web interface with dataTables and data loaded via AJAX
 * JSON data output (was a pain to get it working because we forgot to close the socket once the query was completed)

-### How to use the web interface
-It's quite simple.
-The web interface is situated in the folder called `dashboard`.
-Set the Apache home directory in that folder and you should be able to see it via the web browser.
-Here is a list of the main files and folders:

-* config.php - basic configuration (server address and port)
-* index.php - sets up the routing and point to the webroot folder
-* lib - contains any library used by the application (currently only one functions.php file)
-* pages - content of each page of the application
-* tpl - templates used to wrap page contents
-* webroot - contains all the frontend elements (css, javascript, images and icons)

 Frameworks and tools used by the interface are: